eclipse-biscuit/biscuit/SPECIFICATIONS.md

 Same as biscuit tokens, the `ThirdPartyBlockRequest` and `ThirdPartyBlockContents` values can be transfered in text format by encoding them with base64url.

+### Third-party block datalog version

+Third-party blocks must at least have datalog version `3.2` (implementations not supporting at least version `3.2` have different symbol tables mechanisms and may interpret third-party blocks incorrectly).

 ## Test cases